 1 9 6 9 – 1 9 7 0 (UK)

-A superb (though under-rated) sitcom written by Lewis Schwarz and Charlie Drake, The Worker featured comedian Charlie Drake (born Charles Springall) as an unemployed “little man” willing to take on any form of work.
+A superb sitcom written by Lewis Schwarz and Charlie Drake, The Worker featured comedian Charlie Drake as an unemployed “little man” willing to take on any form of work.

-As a result, the irrepressible ginger-haired imp virtually haunted the Weybridge Labour Exchange, staffed by the long-suffering Mr Whittaker (Percy Herbert), and later by Mr Pugh (played by Henry McGee, more well known for his supporting roles in The Benny Hill Show).
+As a result, the irrepressible ginger-haired imp virtually haunted the Weybridge Labour Exchange, staffed by the long-suffering Mr Whittaker (Percy Herbert), and – after the first series – by Mr Pugh (Henry McGee, well known for his supporting roles in The Benny Hill Show).

-Each episode in the Labour Exchange would inevitably end with Mr Pugh (or “Mr Pooo” as our hero dubbed him) grabbing Charlie by the throat and hoisting him off the ground.
+Each episode would inevitably end with Mr Pugh (or “Mr Pooh” as our hero pronounced it) grabbing Charlie by the throat and hoisting him off the ground.